EMSL-MSC/slurm-cookbook/README.md

 SLURM Cookbook
 =======================
-TODO: Enter the cookbook description here.

-e.g.
-This cookbook makes your favorite breakfast sandwich.
+This cookbook can build and manage a slurm cluster.

 Requirements
 ------------